How To Save a Pet from an Abusive Household

 In 2010, the Minnesota legislature responded, amending the state domestic abuse act: Minnesota courts are now able to order relief for victims of abuse who own pets or companion animals.

 To obtain relief, victims must report abuse and file for an Order of Protection under Minnesota’s Domestic Abuse Act.
-If victims demonstrate they are a victim of domestic abuse, they may qualify for additional relief for their pet.
+If individuals can demonstrate they are a victim of domestic abuse, they may qualify for additional relief for their pet.

-Victim is in a close relationship with the abuser
+- The victim is in a close relationship with the abuser; and

-Victim is in imminent risk of harm from abuser
+- The victim is in imminent risk of harm from the abuser.

-Hearing on the Order for Protection is necessary
+When a Hearing on the Order for Protection is Necessary

-The court can order the pet be removed from risk of harm by the abuser and placed in the care of another—either the victim, or someone designated by the victim.
-The court can also order the abuser to refrain from abusing the pet, if the pet does stay in the home.
+The court can order the pet to be removed from risk of harm by the abuser and placed in the care of another—either the victim or someone designated by the victim.
+The court can also order the abuser to refrain from abusing the pet if the pet does stay in the home.

-An Order for Protection is typically in place for two years, and a violation of the Order for Protection could result in criminal charges against the abuser.
+An Order for Protection is typically in place for two years, and violating the Order for Protection could result in criminal charges against the abuser.

 Often, victims of domestic abuse have nowhere to live after leaving an abusive relationship.
 Many must temporarily reside in a domestic abuse shelter.
 However, not all shelters will take pets, and victims may not have anyone available to care for their pet.